LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Troubleshoot_Message_Security.md

     - Allow offline access - select **Never**

 12. While still on the **Encryption page**, Under the **Assign permissions to a specific user or groups** select the **Assign permissions** link.
-A new window displaying **Assign permissions** Should now be displayed on the right-hand side of the screen.
+A new window displaying **Assign permissions** should now be displayed on the right-hand side of the screen.
 Configure the following options:

     - Select **+ Add users or groups**.
 From the list of users that is displayed, select **MOD Administrator** & **Allan Deyoung** and then select **Add**.